Buying Property in SMSF

-Apart from the usual good real estate investing principles such as being close to transportation, shops, schools, parks, etc; we have added a few extra selection criteria for the investment properties to make investments work better and remain safer for superannuation purchases.
+Apart from these usual good real estate investing principles such as being close to transportation, shops, schools, parks, etc; we have added a few extra selection criteria of our own.for the investment properties to make investments work better and remain safer for superannuation purchases.

-We suggest that one only selects investment properties that have a gross yield of at least 4-5% in the current market conditions.
-This is because some of the extremely low yield investment properties, while they may have experienced tremendous growth recently, are running the risk of being over-valued.
+- We suggest that only investment properties that have a gross yield of at least 4-5% in the current market conditions be considered.
+Some extremely low yield investment properties, may have experienced tremendous growth recently but they, run the risk of being over-valued.

-Properties with minimum rental vacancy rates and easy to attract a good quality tenant.
+- Properties in areas with minimum rental vacancy rates are to attract good numbers of quality tenant.

-Properties with minimum stamp duty and ready to rent with no extra set up cost.
+- Properties ready to rent with no extra set up cost.

-Properties with a purchase price at or below market valuations to avoid difficulty at
+- Properties with a purchase price at or below market valuations to avoid difficulty. during the valuation process